 David pulled over for a couple of minutes in front of 2255 Verde Oak Drive and shared some stories with me.

-As David spoke, it was apparent that regardless of how many stories the house might have, the story of its original owner, actor Ramon Novarro, easily eclipsed them.
+As David spoke, it was apparent that regardless of how many stories the house, designed by Frank Lloyd Wright’s son, might have on its own, the story of its original owner, actor Ramon Novarro, easily eclipsed them.
 The story of Novarro’s life was bigger than that of the home’s architectural legacy and was more interesting than the custom turquoise tile that the structure features.

 Ramon Novarro was born in the Mexican plateau city of Victoria de Durango, in 1899.
 He was a life-long Roman Catholic and three of his sisters, Guadalupe, Rosa, and Leonor, joined Convents and became nuns.

-The conflict between his personal life, his desires, his passion, and his religion—in early twentieth-century Hollywood—were troublesome for Novorro for the duration of his career and for MGM studio head, Louis B. Mayer.
-Mayer offered, time after time, to set Novarro up in a sham marriage.
+The conflict between his personal life, his desires, his passion, and his religion—in early twentieth-century Hollywood—were troublesome for Novarro for the duration of his career and for MGM studio head, Louis B. Mayer.
+Mayer offered time after time, to set Navarro up in a sham marriage.
 At the time, those arrangements were called lavender marriages.
 Time after time, Novarro declined to entertain the concept.

 During his MGM career, Novarro had a much greater interest than appearing socially correct in Hollywood.
 His consuming interest was his personal secretary and intimate companion, Louis Samuel.
 Ramon Novarro originally built the Los Feliz house for Samuel on extremely large and very private grounds.

-After starring in the MGM silent classic, Ben Hur, Ramon Navarro was at the top of his game.
+After starring in the MGM silent classic, Ben Hur, Ramon Novarro was at the top of his game.
 Even by Hollywood standards, he was becoming very, very wealthy—and as his wealth grew, he learned that Samuel was embezzling from him.
+Their relationship ended.

-The structue, which was designed by the son of Frank Lloyd Wright, Lloyd Wright, has been lived in by a legion of celebrities.
+The structure, which was designed by Lloyd Wright, has been lived in by a legion of celebrities.
 They include Leonard Bernstein, Jerome Robbins, Betty Comden and Adolph Green, and a host of others.
-The current historical renovation of the property was commissioned by previous owner, Diane Keaton.
+The current historical renovation of the property was commissioned by the previous owner, Diane Keaton.